 What is auto insurance?

 Auto insurance is coverage that protects a policyholder from possible legal and financial problems.
 It can also protect you in a variety of situations.
 Supposed that you get into an accident, then you’ve got someone to turn to for help.
 Is there any need for me to get auto insurance if I don’t want to?
+So, does car insurance follow the car or driver too?

 Aside from a few, most states mandate their drivers to carry auto insurance.
 There is a minimum amount of coverage that they are required to carry.
 This requirement varies from state to state.
 Kindly keep in your mind that driving uninsured or having no auto insurance is illegal.
 In case a traffic officer asked you to pull over, you may face jail time and pay legal fines.

 There are many types of coverage that you can include in your auto policy.
-A basic policy mainly consists of liability, collision, comprehensive, personal injury protection, uninsured/underinsured motorist insurance.
+A basic policy mainly consists of liability, collision, comprehensive, personal injury protection, and uninsured/underinsured motorist insurance.
 As you read further, we will give you an explanation of these coverages and how they work.

-Car insurance that protects the driver
+Car insurance that protects and follow the driver

 Some of you might be confused.
 That’s why we will categorize the types of coverage into two: the ones that protect the driver, and the ones that protect the car.
 Let’s talk about the first one.
 There are types of car insurance that protect the drivers themselves.